ceph/ceph/doc/rados/operations/crush-map.rst

 ``type``

-:Description: Describes a rule for either a hard disk (replicated) or a RAID.
+:Description: Describes a rule for either a storage drive (replicated) or a RAID.
 :Purpose: A component of the rule mask.
 :Type: String
 :Required: Yes